roytang/blog/content/notes/2013/05/329987543317753857/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/329987543317753857/
+title: ''
 ---

-RT [@MrAlanCooper](https://twitter.com/MrAlanCooper/): If you want to know how long something will take to build, you have to build it and record your time.
-Even then you may b…
+If you want to know how long something will take to build, you have to build it and record your time.
+Even then you may be wrong.